 - Lifestyle management including nutrition, medication, exercise, and other self-care recommendations for individuals diagnosed with diabetes

 - Caregiver strategies to support aging family members while maintaining own health and wellness

-- How to access community supports and services, and digital resources for both seniors and loved ones
+- How to access community supports and services, and digital resources for both seniors and caregivers

 Meet the Panel:

 Dr. Kendall Ho is a practicing emergency medicine specialist and the lead at Digital Emergency Medicine at the University of British Columbia.
 He is also the Executive Director of the interCultural Online health Network (iCON), an initiative that supports multicultural populations in BC to optimize chronic disease management.
 His academic and research interests are in digital health, specifically the use of information technologies to improve healthcare for patients.

 Dr. Gulzar Cheema – Family Physician